sirintra/PMC-PC-training/docs/source/singularity.rst

 ===========================
 `Singularity <https://docs.sylabs.io/guides/latest/user-guide/>`_ is a container platform.
 It allows you to create and run containers that package up pieces of software in a way that is portable and reproducible.

-Singularity is an open-source project designed to run on HPC clusters
+Singularity is an open-source project designed to run on HPC clusters as it can be run as a simple user, unlink `Docker <https://www.docker.com/>`_ which requires a root privilege to run.

 What are containers
 --------------------